jumbosushi/jumbosushi.github.io/_posts/2020-11-08-intro-to-tz-databse.md

 ## Timezone source files

 Although timezone rules has become relatively stable within the last decade, it wasn't the case in the 20th century.
-Here's an example
+Here's an example:

 ```
 / # TZ=America/Los_Angeles date --date="1950-04-01"